 Since its invention in the 1980s1, the atomic force microscope (AFM) has become one of the most important imaging techniques in natural science featuring sub-nanometer spatial resolution, sub-piconewton force resolution and the possibility of measuring in various solvent and temperature conditions2-7.

 Apart from imaging8,9, AFM is used to perform single molecule force spectroscopy (SMFS) giving insight into adhesive interactions between a single polymer and surfaces, physical properties of single polymers and unfolding mechanisms of proteins7,10-16.
-In a regular SMFS experiment, the functionalized cantilever tip is brought into contact with surfaces so that the polymer at the cantilever tip physisorbs to this surface.
+In a regular SMFS experiment, the functionalized cantilever tip is brought into contact with a surface so that the polymer at the AFM cantilever tip physisorbs to this surface.
 By retracting the AFM cantilever tip from the surface, a change in the deflection of the AFM cantilever is converted into a force leading to a force-extension curve4.
 Physical parameters such as stretching force, desorption force and desorption length can be determined as dependent on different parameters such as pulling velocity, dwell time on surface, indentation depth into the surface, temperature, solvent17,18 and different surfaces like solid substrates, polymer films or supported lipid bilayers19-22.
-Furthermore, a polymer can be probed in different spatial directions thus investigating the frictional properties of the polymer23-26.
+Furthermore, a polymer can be probed in different spatial directions, thus investigating the frictional properties of the polymer23-26.

 A covalent attachment of the investigated polymer to an AFM cantilever tip is essential for such studies.
 Thus, a high yield of single molecule events with one and the same polymer prevents any bias of the results due to calibration of the spring constant of the AFM cantilever27,28, varying attachment points29 or varying polymers (with different contour lengths) such as in the case of nanofishing experiments30–32.
 Also, interactions with other polymers as well as averaging effects can be widely prevented18,28.
 For the covalent attachment of a polymer to the AFM cantilever tip, different types of chemical modifications can be applied, many of which are summarized in the book by Hermanson33.
 Amine and thiol-based linking reactions as well as click chemistry represent the most commonly used methods in AFM cantilever tip functionalization34–42.
 Becke et al.40 show how to use 1-ethyl-3-(3-dimethylaminopropyl)carbodiimid (EDC)/NHS chemistry to attach a protein to an AFM cantilever tip.
 However, the said functional groups tend to crosslink, thus leading to a loss of functionality43,44.
 Also, carbodiimides show a tendency to fast hydrolysis in solution43.
 Maleimide and thiol groups are generally more stable and do not show crosslinking reactions.
 The presented protocol is an optimization of the previously published protocols given in references 35,39.

-Here, a reliable functionalization protocol is presented that can be easily adjusted to a large number of different polymers, independently of properties such as contour length or hydrophobicity.
+Here, a reliable functionalization protocol is presented that can be easily adjusted to a large number of different polymers, irrespective of properties such as contour length or hydrophobicity.
 Three different polymers were chosen by way of example: hydrophilic polyethylene glycol (PEG) and poly(N-isopropylacrylamide) (PNiPAM) as well as high molar mass hydrophobic polystyrene (PS).
-In order to provide for a covalent binding capability with the appropriate linker molecule the three polymers were selected for featuring a telechelic thiol moiety as functional end group.
+In order to provide for a covalent binding capability with an appropriate linker molecule the three polymers were selected for featuring a telechelic thiol moiety as functional end group.
 The linker molecule itself is typically a short PEG polymer with two active sites, a silane group at one end and a maleimide group at the other end.
 The former enables a covalent attachment to the AFM cantilever tip and the latter a binding reaction with the thiol group of the functionalized high molar mass polymer.
 Furthermore, inactive PEG linker molecules serve as a passivation layer to prevent unwanted interactions between the probe polymer and the AFM cantilever tip as well as between the AFM cantilever tip and the underlying surface.

 PROTOCOL: